Digital Economy Act 2017 (Commencement of Part 3) Bill [HL]

 Overview

-This bill mandates the implementation of the remaining sections of Part 3 of the 2017 Digital Economy Act, specifically concerning online pornography, by January 4th, 2021.
-The Secretary of State is responsible for creating the necessary regulations to achieve this.
+This bill mandates the UK government to bring into force the remaining sections of Part 3 of the 2017 Digital Economy Act, specifically concerning online pornography, before January 4th, 2021.
+The bill ensures the timely implementation of regulations aimed at controlling online pornography.

 Description